Actions and Detail Panel

 Artist Cherie Johnson’s work offers an insight into the untold stories of Ash Island.
 Cherie will discuss the obligation she felt as an indigenous artist to investigate the Aboriginal living memory of Ash Island, and her artistic interrogation of it from an alternative, non-colonial perspective.

-Belinda and Cherie will be introduced by the Australian Museum’s Vanessa Finney, Exhibition Producer of Transformations: the art of the Scott Sisters and Manager of the Museum’s archives and rare book collection.
+Belinda and Cherie will be introduced by the Australian Museum’s Vanessa Finney, Exhibition Producer of Transformations: Art of the Scott Sisters and Manager of the Museum’s archives and rare book collection.

 Image: (c) Australian Museum